jonathan081/achoo/README.md

             Reference all users by a randomized hash, and only deal with the hashes in the database.
 Then, when two hashes interact, and one is infected, the other will be notified.
 ### Goals for next week
 - Finalize what the API does
-- Begin a database design working with prof. Couch
+- Begin a database design working with Prof. Couch
 - Begin a front end structure / design (how should it look, what actions should it do, how many pages do we need.
 - Figuring out access (Do we need location, or access to anything from the user?)
 ### Key Decisions